Polio vaccine: Attenuated

 OPV is an attenuated vaccine, produced by the passage of the virus through nonhuman cells at a subphysiological temperature, which produces spontaneous mutations in the viral genome.
 Oral polio vaccines were developed by several groups, one of which was led by Albert Sabin.
 Other groups, led by Hilary Koprowski and H.R.
-Cox, developed their own attenuated vaccine strains.
-In 1958, the National Institutes of Health created a special committee on live polio vaccines.
-The various vaccines were carefully evaluated for their ability to induce immunity to polio, while retaining a low incidence of neuropathogenicity in monkeys.
-Large-scale clinical trials performed in the Soviet Union in late 1950s to early 1960s by Mikhail Chumakov and his colleagues demonstrated safety and high efficacy of the vaccine.
+Cox, developed their attenuated vaccine strains.
+In 1958, the NIH created a special committee on live polio vaccines.
+The various vaccines were carefully evaluated for their ability to induce immunity to polio while retaining a low incidence of neuropathogenicity in monkeys.
+Large-scale clinical trials performed in the Soviet Union in the late 1950s to early 1960s by Mikhail Chumakov and his colleagues demonstrated the safety and high efficacy of the vaccine.
 Based on these results, the Sabin strains were chosen for worldwide distribution.
 Fifty-seven nucleotide substitutions distinguish the attenuated Sabin 1 strain from its virulent parent (the Mahoney serotype), two nucleotide substitutions attenuate the Sabin 2 strain, and 10 substitutions are involved in attenuating the Sabin 3 strain.
 The primary attenuating factor common to all three Sabin vaccines is a mutation located in the virus's internal ribosome entry site, which alters stem-loop structures and reduces the ability of poliovirus to translate its RNA template within the host cell.
 The attenuated poliovirus in the Sabin vaccine replicates very efficiently in the gut, the primary site of infection and replication, but is unable to replicate efficiently within nervous system tissue.
 In 1961, type 1 and 2 monovalent oral poliovirus vaccine (MOPV) was licensed, and in 1962, type 3 MOPV was licensed.
 In 1963, trivalent OPV (TOPV) was licensed, and became the vaccine of choice in the United States and most other countries of the world, largely replacing the inactivated polio vaccine.
 A second wave of mass immunizations led to a further dramatic decline in the number of polio cases.
 Between 1962 and 1965, about 100 million Americans (roughly 56% of the population at that time) received the Sabin vaccine.
 The result was a substantial reduction in the number of poliomyelitis cases, even from the much-reduced levels following the introduction of the Salk vaccine.

 OPV is usually provided in vials containing 10–20 doses of vaccine.
 A single dose of oral polio vaccine (usually two drops) contains 1,000,000 infectious units of Sabin 1 (effective against PV1), 100,000 infectious units of the Sabin 2 strain, and 600,000 infectious units of Sabin 3.
 The vaccine contains small traces of antibiotics—neomycin and streptomycin—but does not contain preservatives.